dbcli/pgcli/README.rst

 .. code:: python

-    from prompt_toolkit.shortcuts import get_input
+    from prompt_toolkit import prompt

     if __name__ == '__main__':
-        answer = get_input('Give me some input: ')
+        answer = prompt('Give me some input: ')
         print('You said: %s' % answer)

 For more complex examples, have a look in the ``examples`` directory.
 All examples are chosen to demonstrate only one thing.
 Also, don't be afraid to look at the source code.
-The implementation of the ``get_input`` function could be a good start.
+The implementation of the ``prompt`` function could be a good start.

 Note: For Python 2, you need to add ``from __future__ import unicode_literals`` to the above example.
 All strings are expected to be unicode strings.